When should I use a scanner?

 - For simple grayscale documents, use 300 dpi to ensure they’re legible and their file size is small

-Sharing photos online or keeping them safe in cloud storage will ensure your scanned images won’t get lost on your hard drive or accidentally deleted.
+Keeping your scans safe in cloud storage will ensure your they won’t get lost on your hard drive or deleted by accident.
 This is also ideal for your personal documents, like bank statements, which you might also want to scan and keep as a digital version.
 Dropbox has protection that ensures only you have or give access to those who need it.
 With Dropbox your file cabinet fits on your phone and goes where you go.